gskouras/DiseaseAggregator/README.md

 ### [System Programming](http://cgi.di.uoa.gr/~mema/courses/k24/k24.html) - [Second Assigment](./resources/lib/hw3-spring-2020.pdf)

-The aim of this project is to get familiarize with thread programming and network communication, get acquainted with creating proccesses making use of the fork/exec system calls, inter-process communication(IPC) via named pipes and signalsthe use of low-level I\O.
+The aim of this project is to get familiarize with thread programming and network communication, get acquainted with creating proccesses making use of the fork/exec system calls, inter-process communication(IPC) via named pipes and signals making use of low-level I\O.

-As part of this work i implemented a distributed information processing software that that receives and asnwer queries about diseases infections.
+As part of this work i implemented a distributed information processing software that receives and asnwer queries about diseases infections.
 Specifically, three programms were implemented:
-1) a master program that will create a series of Worker processes
+1) a master program that creates a series of Worker processes
-2) a multi-threaded server that will collect summary statistics from the Worker through netwok and queries from customers
+2) a multi-threaded server that collects summary statistics from Worker procceses and queries from customers through network.
-3) a multithreaded client program whoClient that will create a lot threads, where each thread plays the role of a customer who will send questions to server.
+3) a multithreaded Client program that creates threads, where each thread plays the role of a customer who will send queries to server.

 ## Implementation